 Since then, the company has steadily grown its two main branches; theatre shows and giant puppets.
 Kathy and Andrew regularly give their brains and hearts a thorough workout, adding to the collection of both.
 Mainly working as just the two of them, shows and giants can wait in repertoire till they get the call, with the cast on hand to respond to bookings at short notice.

-As well as the United Kingdom, Thingumajig has performed in Ireland, Denmark, Italy, France, Luxembourg, Germany, Hungary, USA and Korea.
+As well as the United Kingdom, Thingumajig puppets have performed in Ireland, Denmark, Italy, France, Luxembourg, Germany, Hungary, USA, Korea, China and United Arab Emirates.

 Kathy Kim (Performer, Musician, Maker and Director) was born and brought up in Bradford, England.
 She was awarded a Licentiate of the Royal Academy of Music (flute) before going on to study Drama at Manchester University.
 She has worked in theatre as an actor, musician and mask performer for the past 30 years with companies including Solent People’s Theatre, Snap, TheatreVan, Tameside, Theatre Foundry, Forest Forge, Oxford Stage Company, New Perspectives and Horse and Bamboo, touring GB and Europe.
 Further afield, Kathy has worked as artist/maker in festivals and outdoor events, including Islewilde Community Arts Celebration and Oregon Country Fair (USA), Illuminares Lantern Procession (Canada), and Dream Parade (Taiwan).
 Kathy is a founder member of Hebden Bridge Handmade Parade.